VinitGanoskar/DataTransformation_projects/README.md

 # DataTransformation_projects
-Used pySpark to load Data and Spark Cluster Process the Data
+Used pySpark to load Data and Spark to  Process the  big Data